ryanhaticus/pretzelduck/README.md

 	});

 	it(
-		"find and favorite the Pretzel Duck repository", "the favorite button should be highlighted on a GitHub repository titled Pretzel Duck", );
+		"should find and favorite the Pretzel Duck repository", "the favorite button should be highlighted yellow on a GitHub repository titled Pretzel Duck", );
 });
 ```